Dandy (mascot)

 Dandy was the mascot of the New York Yankees between 1979 and 1981.
-He was a large pinstriped bird that sported a Yankees hat.
+He was a large pinstriped bird-like creature that sported a Yankees hat.
 He had a mustache that gave him an appearance similar to that of former Yankee catcher Thurman Munson.
-His name was a play on the classic American folk song "Yankee Doodle Dandy".
+His name is a reference to the lyric "Yankee Doodle dandy" from the patriotic songs "Yankee Doodle" and "The Yankee Doodle Boy".
+The lyric is also the title of a 1942 film.

 Creation

 Eager to add a mascot, Yankees management contracted Wayde Harrison and Bonnie Erickson of Acme Mascots, who created the Phillie Phanatic in 1978, to develop a mascot for their franchise.
 After a meeting with Yankees owner George Steinbrenner, in which Steinbrenner and Erickson argued over the shade of blue to use, the Yankees leased Dandy for three years and $30,000.

 Release and reception

 On July 10, 1979, The San Diego Chicken, then working for the Seattle Mariners, put a hex on Yankees pitcher Ron Guidry during a game at the Seattle Kingdome.
 Yankees outfielder Lou Piniella responded by chasing the mascot and throwing his glove at him.
 In response, Steinbrenner said that mascots had no place in baseball, despite the imminent release of Dandy.

 Dandy debuted in late-July 1979, weeks after the incident in Seattle.
 When Thurman Munson died in a plane crash on August 2, 1979, Dandy was put on hiatus, as Dandy resembled Munson.
 Though Yankees organist Eddie Layton composed a song for Dandy, it was never played.
 Dandy was confined to the upper deck area of Yankee Stadium by Yankees management.
 After the lease expired, Harrison and Erickson declined the Yankees' request to sign another lease, as they felt the mascot did not receive the necessary support from management.